 Table 3: Voted and Statutory Items listed in Main Estimates

 |Vote or Statutory Item||Truncated Vote or Statutory Wording||Current Main Estimates||Previous Main Estimates|

 |Accommodation provided by Public Works and Government Services Canada (PWGSC)||0.3|

 |Contributions covering employers' share of employees' insurance premiums and expenditures paid by TBS (excluding revolving funds)||0.1|

 |Worker's compensation coverage provided by Social Development Canada|

 |Salary and associated expenditures of legal services provided by Justice Canada|

 Corporate Direction and Services

-For example, the Comptrollership priority discussed in Section I is funded through Corporate Direction and Services.
-It also includes ongoing refinements and additions to SIRC's website, first launched in January, 2004, as well as the general informatics support required to maintain internal computing systems.
+All of the costs associated with monthly meetings attended by Committee members, their per diems, plus travel and accommodation costs, are captured under this activity.
+So are the initiatives related to the Modern Comptrollership priority discussed in Section I .
+Corporate Direction and Services also includes ongoing refinements to SIRC's website, as well as the general informatics support required to maintain internal computing systems.
 In addition, financial and human resource management services which are not provided to SIRC by the Privy Council Office, are funded through this activity.
 Finally, the salaries of two executives providing corporate direction and one administrative head who supports them, are also included.